-Advanced Setting Description Enable File Catalog When enabled, the VDP Catalog will scan and index the captured data.
-File Catalog Username and File Catalog Password When needed the credentials provided in these spaces grant access to the application being scanned and indexed by the VDP Catalog.
+Setting Description Enable File Catalog When enabled, the Catalog will scan and index the captured data across a Consistency Group.
+File Catalog Username and File Catalog Password When needed, the credentials provided in these spaces grant access to the application being scanned and indexed by the Catalog across a Consistency Group.
 Do Not Unmap Specifies if you want temporary staging disks mapped to the host and used during data movement for backup to remain mapped to the host.
-LUNs are mapped during the first job and all the subsequent jobs reuse the same mapped LUN.
-Keep staging disks mapped between jobs: Select this if you want temporary staging disks mapped to the host and used during data movement to remain mapped to the host.
+LUNs are mapped during the first job and all the subsequent jobs reuse the same mapped LUN. • Keep staging disks mapped between jobs: Select this if you want temporary staging disks mapped to the host and used during data movement to remain mapped to the host.
 LUNs are mapped during the first job and all subsequent jobs reuse the same mapped LUN.
 By default, this option is selected.
-Note: For applications managed using the VDP Connector (such as SQL or Exchange databases) where the application is on an OS running inside a VMware VM, this option is ignored.
-The staging disk is unmapped from the VIM after every job.
+Note: For applications managed using the Actific Connector where the application is on an OS running inside a VMware VM, this option is ignored.
+The staging disk is unmapped from the VM after every job.
 Unmap staging disks after each job: This option both unmounts the staging disk from the operating system at the conclusion of every job (removing mount points or drive letters), and also unmaps it from the host altogether.
 This option will require the host to perform a scan for SCSI LUNs at the start of the next job, as the re-mapped staging disks must be rediscovered before they can be remounted.
 Truncate Log After Backup Specify whether to truncate the logs after every backup.
 When this is enabled, application-related logs are truncated until the recent or current backup.
 If you truncate logs, you must also back up the transaction log to enable a roll forward recovery.
-Options are: Do not truncate/purge log after backup Truncate/purge log after backup